MatanIsaac/Retro-Pong-Game/README.md

 Welcome to my first C++ game project!
 This project uses raylib, a simple and easy-to-use library for creating 2D games.
 Prerequisites

     A C++ compiler, such as Visual C++ or GCC raylib, which can be installed using vcpkg or by manually building and installing the library

-Running the Game
+Running the Game / Building the game

-To run the game, follow these steps:
+To build the game, follow these steps:

-    Clone this repository to your local machine Navigate to the project directory and go to bin\x64\Release Run the Retro Pong.exe and Enjoy.
+    Clone this repository to your local machine Navigate to Retro-Pong-Game\Retro Pong
+    Open a terminal there and run this build command g++ main.cpp -o program.exe -O2 -Wall -std=c++17 -I include/ -L lib/ -lraylib -lopengl -lgdi32-lwinmm

 Playing the Game